sandy366/LearnAI-KnowledgeMiningBootcamp/solution-architecture.md

 We will provide a sample dataset that contains documents with multiple languages and formats including HTML, doc, pdf, ppt, png and jpg.
 They were selected for a better learning experience, showcasing the technology capabilities.

-The dataset has less than 20 MB and includes public Microsoft business documents.
+The dataset has 19 files and 15 MBs.
+It includes public Microsoft business documents.
+There is a document in spanish, so you can learn about langauge identification.
+There is also a document with anonimized Personal Indetifiable Information (PII) for the Content Moderator lab.

-> Tip!
 Since we are working with unstructured data, any set of files can be used.
 In other words, this could be a **Bring Your Own Data** solution; you can test later with any dataset you want.

 ## Demo - Cognitive Search Pipeline